 Intervention programmes have a crucial role to play in continuing to raise standards.
 We carefully monitor children's progress and target support to help children who need to 'catch up' to ensure that all children make progress.
 Effective targeting and monitoring of the use of intervention programmes is vital if all children are to reach their potential.

-Numbers Count is a numeracy intervention.
-It aims to enable children who have the greatest difficulties with mathematics to make greater progress towards expected levels of attainment so that they will catch up with their peers.
+The Success at Arithmetic programme aims to enable children, who have the greatest difficulties with mathematics, to make greater progress towards expected levels of attainment so that they will catch up with their peers.

 Boosting Reading @ Primary